 Sega originally released Crazy Taxi for Android priced at $4.99, but until March 19th, you can now get the game entirely for free.
 We're talking the full package, complete with everything from the original music by the Offspring to all the craaaaaaazy money your frightening driving skills can earn you.
 Unfortunately, the one thing you're not likely to get are future updates.

 You see, Google doesn't allow developers to make paid apps on the Play Store free, then return them back to their original paid status.
+So instead, Sega has temporarily taken down the original Crazy Taxi entry and replaced it with a free one.
 Read More